Tools4everBV/HelloID-Conn-Prov-Target-StudyTube/README.md

 #### All users will be retrieved within the `create` lifecycle

-The _StudyTube_ API does not provide the option to fetch a user based on `employee_number`; instead, users can only be retrieved using their `id`.
+The _StudyTube_ API does not provide the option to fetch a user based on `UID` (EmployeeNumber); instead, users can only be retrieved using their `id`.
 Therefore, when you have a large number of employees, you cannot fetch the users in the create lifecycle without reaching the API throttling limit of StudyTube.
 Which is at moment of writing 90 call per minute.

 #### CsvExportFileAndPath